banner logo

 Disk Figure

 Similar branching fractal patterns also occur when thunderstorms generate electrically conductive leaders that propagate downward from a charged cloud to the ground below.
 When one of these leaders connects with an unfortunate object on the ground, a high current pulse (called the return stroke) surges back upward through the completed path, resulting in a Cloud-to-Ground (CG) lightning strike.
-The peak current is typically tens of thousands of amps, and large positive bolts may reach several hundred thousand amps.
+The peak current is typically tens of thousands of amperes, and large positive bolts may reach several hundred thousand amperes.
 Exceptional examples of downward propagating positive leaders have been captured by South Dakota lightning researcher, Tom Warner.
 Using high speed video imaging equipment, he was able to capture the downward progression of leaders and the return strokes from a positive lightning bolt.
 Positive lightning is a significantly rarer, and considerably more dangerous, form of lightning than negative lightning.
-Tom's "slow motion" videos show the air breaking down, forming glowing conductive plasma paths (called leaders) that fan downward from a huge reserve of charge within the cloud above.
+Tom's "slow motion" videos show the air breaking down, forming glowing conductive plasma paths (called leaders) that fan downward from a huge reservoir of excess charge within the cloud above.
 The brightly glowing tips of the positive leaders smoothly propagate, unlike negative leaders which propagate in a series of discrete jumps (called stepped leaders).
 The first descending leader to finally connect with the Earth below completes the circuit, resulting in a powerful Cloud-to-Ground (CG) lightning discharge.
-See Tom's web site to see his spectacular gallery of images and videos of positive and negative lightning.
+See Tom's web site to see his spectacular galleries of images and videos of positive and negative lightning.

 Z Machine Lichtenberg Figures

-(Click for a higher resolution 840 x 554 pixel image)
+(Click for a higher resolution image)

-Are there any practical uses for Lichtenberg figures?
+Are there practical uses for Lichtenberg figures?

-There may be future medical applications as well.
+There may even be future medical applications as well.
 In 2009, a team of researchers at Texas A&M University proposed using 3D Lichtenberg figures created within various polymeric materials as "templates" for growing blood vessels (vascular tissue).
 There are significant similarities between branching Lichtenberg figures and animal circulatory systems - a fact not lost on many medical researchers.
 The hope is that, by creating branching 3D Lichtenberg figures inside a biodegradable polymer, such as polylactic acid (PLA), scientists can then use these as "molds" to support the development and growth of vascular tissue.
-Vascularization is essential for growing functional replacement tissues and organs.
-It's quite possible that the 18th century technology of Lichtenberg figures may ultimately play a critical role in organ growth and replacement therapy during the 21st century!

 3D Rotatable Image